hbridge/keeper/ios/KeeperReleaseNotes.md

 # Keeper

+# Apr 1 2015 (28)

+- When viewing photos, you can now swipe between them

 # Mar 31 2015 (27)

 - When viewing photos, you can now zoom in on them and tap to hide the chrome around them